cloud-gov/cg-site/_docs/ops/security-ir.md

 ### Initiate

 An incident begins when someone becomes aware of a potential incident.
 We define "incident" broadly, following [NIST SP 800-61](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-61r2.pdf), as "a violation or imminent threat of violation of computer security policies, acceptable use policies, or standard security practices" (6).
-This is a deliberately broad definition, designed to encompass any scenario that might threaten the security of cloud.gov.
+This is a deliberately broad definition, designed to encompass any scenario that might threaten the security of Cloud.gov.

-When a TTS staff member (the *reporter*) notices and reports a cloud.gov-related incident using the [TTS incident response process](https://handbook.tts.gsa.gov/general-information-and-resources/tech-policies/security-incidents/) they should then  notify the cloud.gov team in [`#cg-support`](https://gsa-tts.slack.com/archives/C09CR1Q9Z)
+When a TTS staff member (the *reporter*) notices and reports a Cloud.gov-related incident using the [TTS incident response process](https://handbook.tts.gsa.gov/general-information-and-resources/tech-policies/security-incidents/) they should then  notify the Cloud.gov team in [`#cg-support`](https://gsa-tts.slack.com/archives/C09CR1Q9Z)

-When a cloud.gov team member is the first person to notice an incident, they should join [`#cg-incidents`](https://gsa-tts.slack.com/archives/GTNBK2L9K), and use the "Declare Incident" Workflow.
+When a Cloud.gov team member is the first person to notice an incident, they should join [`#cg-incidents`](https://gsa-tts.slack.com/archives/GTNBK2L9K), and use the "Declare Incident" Workflow.

 Declaring an incident results in further guidance to: